nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 </template>
 ```

-Then in your markdown these components will be available without having to import them.
+Then in our markdown these components will be available without having to import them.

 `content/articles/my-first-blog-post.md`